wobin1/bindlearn/content/post/how to read csv using pandas/index.md

 ### CSV
-CSV is an acronym for Commer Separated values, it is sometimes called Character Separated Values.
+CSV is an acronym for Commer Separated values, it is sometimes refered to as Character Separated Values.
 A CSV file is a plain text file containing a list of information separated by commas or other characters, which can be used to share or transfer information between applications.

 ### Pandas
 Pandas is a python package or library that is used for data analysis, it is the most flexible and fast tool to use when working with data in python.